Abandoned Personal Property Policy: Residential Tenancies

 Landlords need to keep rental properties in a good state of repair and liveable during the tenancy.

-Someone can request an Order for Substituted Service if they've tried unsuccessfully to serve someone else with a document.
+Someone can request an Order for Alternative Service if they’ve tried unsuccessfully to serve someone else with a document.

 Superintendents as Tenants Policy: Residential Tenancies